Chart Color Schemes

 Infrastructure

-Margaret River has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally
+Margaret River has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 16 projects that could impact this region.
-Key projects include the Margaret River Net-Positive Circular Hotel (Margaret River WA 6285), Goldfields Group Darch Road Development, and Margaret River South Structure Plan.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 16 projects likely to affect the area.
+Notable projects include the Margaret River Net-Positive Circular Hotel, Goldfields Group Darch Road Development, Margaret River WA 6285, and Margaret River South Structure Plan.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.